rvkrysh/verilator-basic/README.md

 This example simulates a PWM generator written in systemverilog using Verilator.
 Trace feature of verilator is enabled and so it generates a waveform.

-1. Compile the project
+1. To compile the project run `make`
-$ make

-2. Run
-$ make run
+2. Simulate the project, `make run`

-3. View the waveform
+3. View the waveform, `gtkwave wave.vcd`
-$ gtkwave wave.vcd